Keeping our teens properly hydrated is an important factor in their overall health and well-being.

 - Use variety to keep it more interesting

-Keep calm and stay hydrated.
+Keep calm and drink enough water.